Contingency-Aware Nodal Optimal Power Investments with High Temporal Resolution: Introduction

 Capacity expansion models are crucial tools for grid planners, regulators, and utilities to systematically plan long-lived electricity infrastructure, including generation, storage, and transmission, while representing physical, engineering, and policy constraints.
 The core computational challenge lies in the coupling between long-term investment decisions and short-term operational constraints over multiple time periods.
 Detailed time domain resolution is required to represent vital clean energy technologies: meteorology drives temporal variation in wind and solar availability, and the value of energy storage emerges from operation over consecutive time periods.

 Spatial coupling is also critical.
 The abundance of wind, solar, and geothermal depends on siting.
 Generation and storage have strong interactions with the transmission network \cite{krishnan2016co}, e.g. via substitution effects.
 Consequently, network spatial resolution significantly impacts the accuracy of capacity expansion models \cite{frysztacki2021strong, jacobson2024quantifying, serpe2025importance}.
-Moreover, power systems in the US face accelerating load growth, driven by factors including AI data centers and electrification \cite{shehabi20242024}, concurrently with historically slow transmission expansion \cite{doe2023transmission}.
+Moreover, power systems in the US face accelerating load growth, driven by factors including AI data centers and electrification, concurrently with historically slow transmission expansion \cite{doe2023transmission}.
 Two related critical transmission bottlenecks remain: resource \emph{interconnection} (stranding terawatts of generation and storage projects \cite{rand2024queued}) and transmission \emph{congestion} during grid operations (raising costs and causing renewable energy curtailment).

-In order to endogenously study how major system changes interact with these two major grid phenomena (interconnection and congestion), capacity expansion models should incorporate the security-constrained power flow models that underlie the shared mathematics of power transmission.
-In particular, base-case nodal power flows are insufficient, as a vast majority of interconnection and congestion constraints are driven by transmission \emph{contingencies}.
-These NERC-enforced constraints require power systems to withstand the loss of any single transmission component \cite{nerc2023tpl001}.
-Table~\ref{tab:caiso_congestion} shows the importance of contingencies versus base-case constraints.\footnote{For interconnection (available only for PJM), we show the share of contingency-caused binding constraints in the System Impact Studies of sampled projects.
-For day-ahead market congestion, we quantify the contingency-caused share of binding constraints' total shadow prices during July 2024.}
+The interaction of major system changes with these two grid phenomena (interconnection and congestion) depends on the security-constrained power flow models that underlie power transmission physics.
+The vast majority of interconnection and congestion constraints are driven by transmission \emph{contingencies}, which are NERC-enforced constraints to withstand the loss of any single transmission component \cite{nerc2023tpl001}.
+In a power flow model, each transmission constraint is either a ``base-case'' (no contingency) or contingency constraint.
+Table~\ref{tab:caiso_congestion} shows the high proportional importance of contingencies in real-life grids.\footnote{{Sources: For interconnection planning (data available only for PJM), we show the share of contingency-caused binding constraints in sampled projects' System Impact Studies.
+Day-ahead congestion results are shown for July 2024.}} This suggests base-case power flows are insufficient.